Lester Estelle II: Early life

 Lester Estelle began to play drums at church with his father, and then began traveling in the eighth grade with the singer Troy Covey and band Seven.
 He started home schooling and traveling full-time during his second year.

 He's played drums for several different bands such as: The Edwardsville Strings, Nu Creation, Lynda Randle, Entry No. 5, and other various artists around the Kansas City area.
 Lester still does gigs with Trump Dawgs and DL Sully when he's not on the road.

 Pillar

 In 2002, Lester auditioned and began playing for Pillar.
 He was replacing Brad Noone who had left earlier that year.
 He has traveled all over the US with Pillar and visited several other countries.
 Lester has appeared on four Pillar albums: the re-release of Fireproof, Where Do We Go From Here, The Reckoning and For the Love of the Game.
 While the band was touring in support of The Reckoning, Lester began singing on the song "Tragedy" featured on the album and also began singing on other songs as well.
 In 2008, Lester decided to leave Pillar in pursuit of other interests including his work with his new band, "Stars Go Dim."
 Pillar's bassist, Michael Wittig, and Pillar's former backup touring guitarist, Joey Avalos, were also a part of the band; his departure affected Michael Wittig, who also left Pillar.
+Lester would ultimately rejoin the band in 2012.